 From what has been said in the last section, it would appear that at least the following dispositions are important.
 First, the learner should regard other people as resources through which their own knowledge may be extended.
 Second, in any given situation they should recognise which particular people might best fit their needs at that moment.
 Third, they should be able to express their curiosities through the asking of questions and recognition of responses.
 Finally, albeit ideally, the resulting dialogue should be held as a stimulus for future reflections: tutoring imparts a legacy that stimulates future and further explorations.

 This last point is significant.
 It is common and proper to insist that dialogue should be a process of mutual knowledge construction – that is, not simply the delivery of well-formed and final answers.
-So, it is especially valuable if the knowledge acquired becomes a platform for later and independent thinking about fresh problems.
-What is thereby learned becomes a resource that inspires exploration beyond the occasion of a tutoring episode.
+So, tutoring is especially valuable if the knowledge acquired becomes a platform for later and independent thinking about fresh problems.
+What is thereby learned becomes a resource that inspires and grounds exploration beyond the occasion of a tutoring episode.
 Taken all together, these considerations imply the following about how learners should enter acts of tutoring.
 They should come with an openness to collaborate with others, a confidence to participate in an inquiring dialogue, and a willingness to recruit dialogue as a legacy for further and future reflection.

 All of which encourages reflection on the origins of such capabilities.
-How far are these forms of tutoring agency are apparent in the earliest years of life?
+How far are these forms of tutoring agency apparent in the earliest years of life?
 How and where are they rooted?
 As was argued above, developmental psychology research can often allow us to see more vividly the foundations of a psychological function.
 Once rendered visible, we may then suggest a research agenda for understanding adult learners, or for those growing up in different cultural contexts.

 Independent exploration is manifest during a child’s first two years.
 Moreover, such exploring can be organised by infants in an apparently hypothesis-driven manner (Gopnik, 2012).
 In other words, a native curiosity motivates the closing of “information gaps” that infants experience in their relationship with the world (Lowenstein, 1994).
 Yet, fully meeting this curiosity will benefit from recruiting the support of available caregivers.
 An awareness of such possibilities is present very early in life.
 Studies show that by 2 years of age, when children are experiencing the need for help, they reliably direct their gaze towards available and friendly adults.
-Questioning has roots prior to a capability for language; it may occur within infant gestures or facial expressions.
+Questioning has roots prior to a capability for language; it may occur within inquisitive infant gestures or facial expressions.
 For example, Chouinard, Harris and Maratsos (2007) detected such non-verbal strategies in a set of diary records kept by the mothers of children aged between 1 and 5 years.
 Although in the first two years they are not yet directing this attention to others in a systematic way.
 That is, they do not always turn to those helpers whose knowledge is best matched to the difficulty they are confronting (Goupil, Romand-Monnier and Kouider (2016).

 In the later preschool years, children sharpen the manner in which they appeal to others.
 In particular, the emergence of language means that they can address those around them with more explicit forms of inquiry.
 Growing confidence with verbal communication means the act of questioning can not only become more precise, it can also become more organised.
 For example, Frazier, Gelman and Wellman (2009) interrogated a large research database of children’s early recorded conversations (the CHILDES project) to reveal how older pre-schoolers will increasingly persist in questioning when they do not get answers that match their needs.
 In other ways these help-seeking questions become more strategically applied.
 So, in a problem-solving situation, children typically hold back on asking questions until they experience uncertainty about what they should do next in the situation.
 Similarly, while they may seek help if a puzzle seems to them difficult to solve, they are less likely to do so when a puzzle is similar to ones that they recognise they have successfully solved earlier (Was and Wameken, 2017).